egaumer/torah/exodus/bshallach.md

 &nbsp;

-?> <span style="font-size: x-large"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 4 &#8729; Study Question 1** </span><br/><br/>They are 2-months into their wilderness journey and what do they start doing?
+?> <span style="font-size: 1.25em"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 4 &#8729; Study Question 1** </span><br/><br/>They are 2-months into their wilderness journey and what do they start doing?
 You guessed it!
 They start complaining.
 We are going to see this pattern over and over again.
 And who are they complaining about this time?
 Moses and Aaron, their leaders.
 I wouldn’t have made a good Moses…you probably wouldn’t either.
 Because when they said, “If only we had died by the LORD’s hand”… I would have shouted, “Amen!”
 It’s going to get really old for Moses to hear all the complaining year after year.
 Now we’ve heard this complaint before, but it is a little comical to read it in hind sight.
 What is their complaint in verse 3?

 &nbsp;